 I started noticing references to bullet journals from people in various writer-related communities and on Twitter about six months ago.
 I’m not one for journaling so I didn’t pay much attention.
 This fall I saw a serous discussion about bullet journaling and quality paper notebooks on one of the writing and stationary pr0n sites I keep an eye on.
 Intrigued, I thought I’d maybe take a closer look later.

 Later arrived with a bang this month.
-I’m temporarily working remotely without reliable access to the ’net, and without a lot of anything else, either, since I’m at my mom’s place.
+For the foreseeable future, I’m working remotely, away from home, without reliable access to the ’net, and without a lot of anything else, either.
 No standing desk here; in fact, no desk.
-Just me and my laptop, iPad and iPhone (with a tiny data plan), and intermittent WiFi.
-Most of my time and project management tools tools are digital and cloud based; I use Wunderlist, Evernote, and email, a lot, for managing time and tasks.
+Just me and my ancient laptop, iPad and iPhone (with a tiny data plan), and intermittent WiFi.
+Most of my time and project management tools tools are digital and cloud based; at home I use Wunderlist, Evernote, and email, a lot, for managing time and tasks.
 They’re great tools but they’re not really viable without reliable Internet.

 I generally travel with a cheap spiral bound notebook, a mechanical pencil or two, a couple of gel pens, and a highlighter in my laptop bag.
 This time, planning on sending postcards, I also brought a Lamy Vista fountain pen.
 My plan was to do what I used to do, back in the day, and use the notebook to make lists and track projects.